Jiddu Krishnamurti: Influence - 'nobody understood'

-Interest in Krishnamurti and his work has persisted in the years since his death.
+Nevertheless, interest in Krishnamurti and his work has persisted in the years since his death.
 Many books, audio, video, and computer materials, remain in print and are carried by major online and traditional retailers.
 The four official Foundations continue to maintain archives, disseminate the teachings in an increasing number of languages, convert print to digital and other media, develop websites, sponsor television programs, and organise meetings and dialogues of interested persons around the world.